angular-gantt/angular-gantt/README.md

 - **remove-data**

   Returns a function (`fn`) which can be called to remove more data from the Gantt.
-It is possible to remove complete rows or specific items.
+It is possible to remove complete rows or specific tasks.
   Take a look at the files [demo.html](demo.html) and [demo.js](js/demo.js) to see how this callback is used.

 - **sort-mode** (default: `name`)

   Sorts the rows by the given value.
   - `name`: Sort by row description
-  - `date`: Sort by the earliest item.from date of each row
+  - `date`: Sort by the earliest task `from` date of each row
   - `custom`: Custom sort order using a property called **order** on each row

 - **template-url** (default: `template/gantt.tmpl.html`)